Brad Scott (Australian footballer): Coaching career

-Collingwood (assistant)
+Collingwood (2007–2009)

-After retiring from playing, Scott become an assistant coach as the development coach at Collingwood under senior coach Mick Malthouse, where he had success working closely with a number of players.
+After retiring from playing, Scott became an assistant coach as the development coach at Collingwood under senior coach Mick Malthouse, where he had success working closely with a number of players.

 North Melbourne (2010–2019)

 Scott had been a candidate for the vacant coaching position at Richmond, however he believed his skill set better suited North Melbourne far better and was appointed as senior coach of North Melbourne for the 2010 season, signing a three-year contract on 17 August 2009.
-Scott replaced caretaker senior coach Darren Crocker, who replaced Dani Laidley after Laidley resigned in the middle of the 2009 season.
+Scott replaced caretaker senior coach Darren Crocker, who replaced Dean Laidley after Laidley resigned in the middle of the 2009 season.

 Scott had a terrible start to his coaching career, with three of the first four matches resulting in losses, including a 104-point thrashing from 2009 runners-up St Kilda.
 Since then, North Melbourne made steady progress and finished outside the top eight on percentage.

 Although North Melbourne missed the finals for the second year in succession, Scott was rewarded with a contract extension, with president James Brayshaw stating that he was satisfied with the club's progress under Scott.
 He led the team to 8th position, doing so secured a spot in the 2012 finals series, with the side winning ten of its last twelve matches (including six in a row between Rounds 16–21) following a 115-point loss to Hawthorn in Round 10.
 The club was then defeated in their elimination final match against West Coast by 96 points.